mrcloudchase/averagejoeslab/docs/intro.md

 Research Engineering is the bridge between cutting-edge research and practical implementation.
 As a research engineer, you'll:

-- **Design and conduct original research** in AI, ML, and emerging technologies
+- **Design and conduct original research** across any field of interest
 - **Implement research findings** into working prototypes and systems
 - **Collaborate with researchers** to translate ideas into reality
 - **Contribute to open science** through reproducible research practices